standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Richard, I will say it to you,” said Masson.
 “I am grateful enough, to understand you.
-I know
-{73}what you think it might mean of change for you.
+I know what you think it might mean of change for you.
 I would accept it, if I needed it.
 I would take anything from you.
 But if I had wished to marry
 Emily, if she had wished to marry me; I will say